govau/content-guide/_terms-phrases/gender.md

 {% include guide_example.liquid
   title = "gender-neutral job titles" content= "
-- Worker instead of workman.
+- worker --- instead of workman.
-- Business manager or business person instead of businessman or businesswoman.
+- business manager or business person --- instead of businessman or businesswoman
-- Chairperson instead of chairman or chairwoman.
+- chairperson --- instead of chairman or chairwoman
 "
 %}